Power Stone (video game): Reception

+Colin Williamson of AllGame gave the Japanese Dreamcast import a score of four-and-a-half stars out of five, saying that it was "fast, fluid, and an utter blast to play, especially in the versus mode."
+Scott Alan Marriott later gave the U.S. version four stars out of five, saying, "The only real problem with Power Stone, aside from the emphasis on evading attacks by jumping around the room, is the lack of characters -- a total of ten are playable after unlocking the bosses, which seems too small a number compared to other fighting games.
+It also would have been great if the developers doubled the size of the playing field and offered four-player simultaneous action for some truly intense battles.
+Other than these minor issues, Power Stone shines brightly in a genre filled with so many ordinary titles."

 Legacy

-A sequel was released in 2000 called Power Stone 2, which featured the original cast (minus the hidden characters Kraken and Valgas) as well as several new characters.
+A sequel was released in 2000 called Power Stone 2, which featured the original cast (minus the hidden characters Kraken and Valgas; Kraken would be added to the console ports as an unlockable character) as well as several new characters.
 The sequel features the same three dimensional combat system, but now allows up to four players to play simultaneously.
 There are new maps, some of which contain multiple areas and moving sections.
 The sequel also features an entirely new arsenal of weapons, from futuristic handguns to gigantic mallets, and magic wands to vehicles.
 Players can collect these items in a special "Adventure" mode; they can then be traded at a special "Item Shop", or combined to form new items.

 A remake of the two games was released for the PSP in 2006 under the name Power Stone Collection.
 This collection contains slightly updated versions of both games (Dreamcast versions) on one UMD.
 The PSP version of the original Power Stone included the four new characters introduced in Power Stone 2.
+The arcade version has been re-released in 2025 as part of Capcom Fighting Collection 2.

-A lone Power Stone Manga from KC BomBom Comic was issued on 15 March 1999.
-The anime is mostly based on this and the previewed graphics can be found in Dreamcast official site.
+A lone Power Stone Manga from KC BomBom Comic was issued on March 15, 1999.
+An anime series adapting the events of the first game premiered in April 1999.